Last Updated on 2025-07-21 by Jorge Bastos

 This is the easiest and fastest way to get to Foz Coa.
 There are good highways to the interior, and the roads around Foz Coa are good.
 It should take you about 2 hours to get from Porto to Foz Coa.
 With a car, it’s possible to do it as a day trip from Porto, but it will take you the full day.
 You may take the opportunity to visit the Douro Valley.

-If you are driving to Foz Coa, we suggest you take road 222.
+If you are driving to Foz Côa, we suggest taking road 222.
 It has been considered one of the world’s most beautiful roads, though it will take much more than the two hours we mentioned above.

 Train to Foz Coa

-The train is an excellent possibility if you have time and/or don’t want to drive.
-The main problem is that the train only goes to Pocinho, about 8km from Foz Coa.
+The train is an excellent option if you have time and/or prefer not to drive.
+The main problem is that the train only goes to Pocinho, approximately 8 km from Foz Coa.
 You’ll need to take a cab to reach Foz Coa.
 Plus, you’ll need to get a way to go to the museum and other places you may want to visit.

-The biggest advantage of the train is that it goes right through the Douro Valley.
-It’s easily one of the most beautiful train trips in Portugal, and it’s a very pleasant trip.
+The most significant advantage of the train is that it goes right through the Douro Valley.
+It’s easily one of the most beautiful train trips in Portugal, making for an enjoyable experience.
 You can check out our post about the Douro Valley train.

 Bus to Foz Coa